mconverti/azure-sdk-for-media-services-extensions/README.md

 ```

 ### Generate Asset Files from Blob storage
-Generate the asset files of an existing asset using a single extension method for the [CloudMediaContext](http://msdn.microsoft.com/library/microsoft.windowsazure.mediaservices.client.cloudmediacontext.aspx) class.
-You can use this method after uploading content directly to the asset container in Blob storage.
+Generate the asset files of an existing asset using a single extension method for the [IAsset](http://msdn.microsoft.com/library/microsoft.windowsazure.mediaservices.client.iasset.aspx) interface.
+You can use this method after uploading content directly to the asset container in Azure Blob storage.
 This method leverages the [CreateFileInfos REST API Function](http://msdn.microsoft.com/library/windowsazure/jj683097.aspx#createfileinfos).
 There is an additional overload with _async_ support.
 ```csharp
 CloudMediaContext context = new CloudMediaContext("%accountName%", "%accountKey%");